What is Polycystic Ovary Syndrome (PCOS)?

 Dietary AGE intake can be decreased by changing the method of cooking from the high temperature dry cooking methods to low heat, higher humidity (stewing, steaming, and boiling).

 Choose raw foods (fruits, vegetables, raw nuts and raw nut butters, the latter may have 30 times less AGEs compared to the roasted nuts)

-The impact of dietary modification of AGEs on the hormonal and metabolic profile of women with PCOS was reported and modifications of dietary AGE intake was associated with parallel changes in serum AGEs, metabolic, hormonal and oxidative stress biomarkers in women with PCOS.
-These novel findings support recommendations for a low AGEs dietary content along with lifestyle changes in women with PCOS.
+The impact of dietary modification of AGEs on the hormonal and metabolic profile of people with PCOS was reported and modifications of dietary AGE intake was associated with parallel changes in serum AGEs, metabolic, hormonal and oxidative stress biomarkers in people with PCOS.
+These novel findings support recommendations for a low AGEs dietary content along with lifestyle changes in people with PCOS.

 - Avoid trans fats, oils, junk and ultraprocessed foods, carbonated drinks, fruit juices, sugary foods such as cakes and biscuits, as these cause surges of insulin and blood sugar.
 They are all devoid of fibre and promote oxidative stress and inflammation.
 Stay away from high AGE ultra-processed foods, such as puffed, shredded, and flaked breakfast cereals and fried foods

 - Avoid animal derived foods including eggs, dairy, fish, chicken and red meat.
 These are full of saturated fat, devoid of any fibre and promote inflammation through the various compounds that are naturally present in animal foods, including TMAO, carnitine, Neu5GC as well as bacterial endotoxins, antibiotics, plastic, persistent organic pollutants and mercury (the latter two particularly in big fish)